 When you do this cycle over and over again, adding just a bit more stress (in the form of weight or reps) to each cycle, your muscles will become much stronger.
 They will also increase in size and it’s this size that we want to fill our upper arms.

-Muscles mass is very good for your health and you need to build very large amount of it for it to even be noticeable to anyone else but your self.
-The greatest benefit is the vastly increase strength.
+Muscles mass is very good for your health and you need to build a very large amount of it for it to even be noticeable to anyone else but your self.
+The greatest benefit is the vastly increase in strength.

-We will soon write more about improving strength and muscle mass in your arms, but these quick exercises to lose flabby arms will get you long way:
+We will soon write more about improving strength and muscle mass in your arms, but these quick exercises to lose flabby arms will get you a long way: